This website contains affiliate links, where I may receive a small commission, at no extra cost to you.

 Even if you aren’t sure of the final departure date, which many of us aren’t, you can still set the preliminary date and adjust it as needed once you have your task list worked out.

-3. Organize A List Tasks:
+3. Organize A List of Tasks That Lead to RV Living:

 Here’s a list of steps you can add to a calendar to get started!
 Remember these tasks can be completed in any order you choose and they will differ from person to person.
 The main goal is to get yourself organized and start completing what needs to be done little by little until you have nothing left to do but drive off…

-Go RVing With These Simple Steps:
+Go Full-time RVing With These Simple Steps:

 - Have an awesome, nearly brilliant, idea to go full-time.